Rune580/RiskOfOptions/README.md

 Github: Rune580

 # Changelog
+    2.4.1:
+      Fixed category indicators taking up more vertical space than intended.

     2.4.0:
       Added IntSlider option, which is just a normal slider but it accepts an ConfigEntry<int> instead.